 [SCANDOLA NATURE RESERVE, CORSICA] — Okay, who’s been to the Scandola Nature Reserve in Corsica?
 Non?
 Strap in.
 You’re about to see something really amazing.
 You gotta gotta go do this.
 A huge natural preserve in the northwest of Corsica, with the most dramatic rock formations, canyons and wildly shaped rocks you’ve ever seen, plunging right into the sea.
 Dwarfing everything in their midst, namely you.
 It’s like being in a one-armed Grand Canyon, with the deep blue Mediterranean sea on the right side, and every color and shape of rock you’ve ever seen.
 On the northwest corner of Corsica, you can really only see it from a boat, dramatic jagged cliffs of every shape and size and color, changing from cove to cove, none of

 [CORSICA, FRANCE] — “Emmm, Monsieur Dan, please be careful.
 The water is deep enough, but there ees a big rock down there.
 So you must jump out from the cliff to not hit it, but not too far.
 Or you will hit the beeg rock.”
 That was my super-cute young French guide, shouting above the roar.
+I was canyoning in Corsica for the first time.
 We were standing on top of a huge stack of elephant rocks, a swift stream was zooming under our feet, funneled into a torrent off the edge of this cliff, crashing twenty feet five below.
-We were high, high up in the raspy mean mountains of inner Corsica, a lush island in the middle of the Mediterranean, that thrusts out of the sea into some of Europe’s gnarliest mountain ranges.
-I
+We were high, high up in the raspy mean mountains of inner Corsica, a lush island in the middle of the Mediterranean, that thrusts out of the

 [CORSICA, FRANCE] — Smack in the middle of the deep blue Mediterranean Sea are two big islands, Sardinia and Corsica.
 Almost like twins, ripped apart, both jut out of the sea like breeching whales, with huge mountains in the middle and some of the best beaches in all of Europe, if not the world, ringing their rocking shores.
 Corsica is a magical adventure land, with an infinite amount of sporty things to do.
 Hiking.
 Climbing.
 Canyoning.
 Snorkeling.
 Sailing.
 Boating.
 Or just sit on the beach.
 The middle is spiked with enormous shark-toothed mountains, some as high as the Alps, often dotted with snow year-round.
 It’s only 200km long, but with a wild spread of geography that would rival entire countries 100x its size.
 And we’re talking